Portland, Maine: Sites of interest

 The Arts District, centered on Congress Street, is home to the Portland Museum of Art, Portland Stage Company, Maine Historical Society & Museum, Portland Public Library, Maine College of Art, SPACE Gallery, Children's Museum of Maine, Merrill Auditorium, the Kotzschmar Memorial Organ, and Portland Symphony Orchestra, as well as many smaller art galleries and studios.

 Baxter Boulevard around Back Cove, Deering Oaks Park, the Eastern Promenade, Western Promenade, Lincoln Park and Riverton Park are all historical parks within the city.
 Other parks and natural spaces include Payson Park, Post Office Park, Baxter Woods, Evergreen Cemetery, Western Cemetery and the Fore River Sanctuary.

-Thompson's Point, in the Libbytown neighborhood, has been a focus of renovation and redevelopment during the 2010s.
+Thompson's Point, in the Libbytown neighborhood, has been a focus of renovation and redevelopment since the 2010s.
 The location hosts a concert venue, ice rink, hotels, restaurants, wineries, and breweries.